 One cause of leaky gut is dysbiosis, or an imbalance of bacteria in your intestines.
 You may have too much bad bacteria and not enough good bacteria.
 Or you may have enough good bacteria, but in the wrong place – the small intestine instead of the large intestine.

-It’s important to be getting plenty of good bacteria to support a healthy gut and, therefore, to help heal your eczema.
+It’s important to be getting plenty of good bacteria to support a healthy gut and, thus, to help heal your eczema.
 Consuming good bacteria, or probiotics, will help to flush out the bad bacteria in your gut and get it back in balance.

 Some foods that are naturally rich in probiotics are: